 No one besides the chef can ever figure out the secret ingredient in this dish.
 It’s carrot juice as the title gives away, of course, but you don’t need to tell!
-The subtle sweetness of the carrot juice and cider combines with the rich taste of the dark beer and the fresh grated ginger and makes this sauce outrageously delicious!!
+The subtle sweetness of the carrot juice and cider combines with the rich taste of the dark beer (non-alcoholic beer works just as well) and the fresh grated ginger and makes this sauce outrageously delicious!!
 Enjoy to your heart’s content, literally!

 PS: Watch my cooking class video on how to make this recipe!

-- ½ cup dark beer of your choice
+- 1/2 cup dark beer of your choice or non-alcoholic beer

 - 1 tsp ground coriander

 - 2 whole cloves of garlic thickly sliced

 - 1 ⁄3 cup organic pastry flour soft wheat